Brookdale, California

-Brookdale is a census-designated place (CDP) in Santa Cruz County, California.
+Brookdale is a census-designated place (CDP) in Santa Cruz County, California, United States.
 Brookdale sits at an elevation of 405 ft.
 It is located in the San Lorenzo Valley between Boulder Creek and Ben Lomond on Highway 9.
-The 2020 United States census reported Brookdale's population was 2,043.
+The 2020 United States census reported Brookdale's population as 2,043.

-The ZIP Code is 95007 and the community is inside area code 831.
+The ZIP Code is 95007 and the community is served by area code 831.
 There is no mail delivery in Brookdale, though no home is more than 1.5 miles from the post office.

 History

 The area was previously known as Clear Creek and then Brookville, and was the site of the Grover Lumber Mill by 1870.
 Logging and lumber was the major industry throughout the Santa Cruz Mountains at the time.
 James Harvey Logan, a Santa Cruz judge and creator of the loganberry, purchased the mill in 1900, created a creekside resort with cabins and camping, and established the Brookdale post office in 1902.